tonioni/WinUAE/cputest/readme.txt

 UAE 680x0 CPU Tester

 I finally wrote utility (This was my "Summer 2019" project) that can be used to verify operation of for example software emulated or FPGA 680x0 CPUs.
-It is based on UAE CPU core (gencpu generated special test core).
+Tester is based on UAE CPU core (gencpu generated special test core).
 All the CPU logic comes from UAE CPU core.

 Verifies: